nghin/vacsf.org.mm/src/_posts/articles/2018-01-12-Change-My-Heart-Oh-God.md

 ---
 title: "Change My Heart Oh God"
 excerpt: "The title of a popular Christian song that expresses the desire for change in a believer's heart.
 This crying out from deep within of large majority of believers is emblematic of their understanding of the gospel.
 How do they expect their hearts to be changed?
-This article will show where the real issues are and a real and realizable answer to a yearning that may not need to be."
+This article will show where the real issues are and a real and realizable answer to a yearning, a thirst that should have been quenched by the water of l."
 modified: 2017-09-14T12:14:45-04:00
 image:
   teaser: Change-my-heart-oh-God-teaser.jpg